Code-Institute-Submissions/Milestone-Project-1-ETH/README.md

 The navigation bar background changes from transparent to colored on scroll to make it visable to the user for easier navigation.
 I added a back to top feature to aid in easier navigation after the user has scrolled down the page, its a small icon that auto hides when not scrolling, when clicked it scrolls the page back up to the home section.
 The site uses Jquery scripts to control some navigaton features and smooth scrolling for the back to top feature.
+The site also features SEO Metatags and a favicon to display in the browser tab.

 ### Features Left to Implement